akashkd54/WAD-Practical/README.md

 # WAD2a
-Creation of version Control Account on Githu and Push Code into it.
+Creation of version Control Account on Github and Push Code into it.
 (Example)